PennyLaneAI/pennylane-lightning-gpu/doc/devices.rst

 Note the value of ``mpi_buf_size`` should also be a power of ``2``.
 Remember to carefully manage the ``mpi_buf_size`` parameter, taking into account the available GPU memory and the memory requirements of the local state vector, to prevent memory overflow issues and ensure optimal performance.
-By default (``mpi_buf_size=0``), the GPU memory allocated for MPI operations will match the size of the local state vector, with a limit of ``64 MB``.
+By default (``mpi_buf_size=0``), the GPU memory allocated for MPI operations will match the size of the local state vector, with a limit of ``64 MiB``.
 Please be aware that a runtime warning will occur if the local GPU memory buffer for MPI operations exceeds the GPU memory allocated to the local state vector.

 **Multi-GPU/multi-node support for adjoint method:**